Moment sequences of Beta distribution: First, partial results

-7) $4^{n}M_{n}(-1/4,1/2,1/2)$ does not exist in OEIS, it's g.f. of this sequence is $\frac{1}{\sqrt{1-14x-15x^{2}}}$ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
-Visibly this sequence is closely related to sequence A098441 in OEIS by appropriate binomial transform.
-Compare Lemma \ref{binomial}.
+7) $4^{n}M_{n}(-1/4,1/2,1/2)$ is not listed in OEIS.
+The g.f. of this sequence is $1/\sqrt{1-14x-15x^{2}}$ which can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
+Visibly this sequence is closely related to sequence A098441 in OEIS by appropriate binomial transform (Lemma \ref{binomial}).

-8) $4^{n}M_{n}(1/4,1/2,1/2)$ does not exist in OEIS, it's g.f. of this sequence is $\frac{1}{\sqrt{1-18x+17x^{2}}}$ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
-Visibly this sequence is closely related to sequence A098441 in OEIS by appropriate binomial transform.
-Compare Lemma \ref{binomial}.
+8) $4^{n}M_{n}(1/4,1/2,1/2)$ is not listed in OEIS.
+The g.f. of this sequence is $1/\sqrt{1-18x+17x^{2}}$ which can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
+Visibly this sequence is closely related to sequence A098441 in OEIS by appropriate binomial transform (Lemma \ref{binomial}). .